Maleyka-gh/Data_augmentation_in_epileptic_seizure_detection_viaCNNs/README.md

  For results comparison, CNN trained without augmented data is used as a baseline.

 Since my master's thesis involves extensive research and implementation, it's not feasible to include all the details here.
 I've included the code files for Augmentation via GANs.
 However, the detailed results and implementation are not covered here.
-For a general overview, please refer to the **[presentation](defense_masterthesis.pptx).**.
+Please refer to the **[presentation](defense_masterthesis.pptx).** for a general overview.

 ### Data Augmentation
 Data augmentation is a technique that artificially increases the size of a dataset by creating